-In April this year, Responsible Travel became the first travel company to stop promoting any holidays that included a visit to a zoo.
+In April 2017, Responsible Travel became the first travel company to stop promoting any holidays that included a visit to a zoo.
 Their reasons are centered around the education value of zoos, how much is spent on conservation efforts and what percentage of zoned animals are endangered.

 This is a very courageous decision from a very responsible company rightly named Responsible Travel.